 COVID-19 studies and initiatives including Patient & Stakeholder Engagement

 The COMET („Core Outcome Measures in Effectiveness Trials“) initiative coordinates the development of "Core Outcome Sets" (COS) for clinical trials worldwide.
 The aim is to determine an agreed standardised set of outcomes that should be measured and reported, as a minimum, in all clinical trials in specific areas of health or health care.
-There are already some COS initiatives and first results for COVID-19.
-The project "COVID-19 COS" includes the opinions of patients, caregivers, community members, and medical personnel.
+Some COS initiatives and results for COVID-19 are available.
+The project "COVID-19 COS" included the opinions of patients, caregivers, community members, and medical personnel.
 A project description can be found on the pages of COMET as well as on the COVID-19-COS homepage.
 Members of the public were invited to participate in the first round of the development process.
 By the deadline, 590 persons with confirmed/suspected COVID-19, 186 family members, 3,631 community members, and 4,882 health professionals took part in the survey.
-Anyone who is interested in being contacted about future opportunities can contact the initiative.
-Current information is also available on Twitter.
+Results of the initiative are presented here and current information is also available on Twitter.

 In addition, Cochrane currently recruits consumers to be a part of a COVID-19 “consumer rapid response group” which will participate in working on rapid reviews of evidence.
 They are particularly looking for people who are affected by COVID-19, e.g. persons who are ill or have recovered from COVID-19 and/or their family members, or who is at high risk of COVID-19 infection.
 More information is available here.

 Online tools for remote Patient & Stakeholder Engagement

 To further mitigate the COVID-19 pandemic, face-to-face formats of Patient & Stakeholder Engagement cannot be implemented at the moment – or only to a very limited extent.
 However, events or meetings can also take place online.
 There are a number of tools available that also enable interaction between participants: